statelyai/xstate/docs/guides/events.md

 // => 'red'
 ```

-By specifying the event type on the `type` property, many native events, such as DOM events, are compatible and can be used directly with XState:
+Many native events, such as DOM events, are compatible and can be used directly with XState, by specifying the event type on the `type` property:

 ```js
 import { createMachine, interpret } from 'xstate';